-Every blogger experience the loss of blogging motivation at times.
+Every blogger experiences the loss of blogging motivation at times.

 Here are the 9 easy steps to get you started.

 Blogging Motivation: 9 Easy Steps to Get Started

 Enthusiasm drains.
 Post frequency decreases.
 The motivation you once had is gone.

 You stare at the blank page, hands poised over the keyboard, and wonder if it all even matters.
 You’ve lost sight of the goals and dreams you once had for your blog and begin to wonder whether or not your blog is even worth it.

 Questions roll through your head, making your shoulders slump and your head downturn.

 How can I possibly compete with my competition?
 Why should anyone listen to me?

 You pause, hesitating slightly.